gladstargtschool6/og-github-floss-subs/README.md

 Navigate back to Vercel and set this as the value for 'NEXT_PUBLIC_SUPABASE_URL'

 Supabase -> 'Settings' tab -> API
-Copy the 'API KEYS' anon public "<value>"
+Copy the 'API KEYS' anon public "value"
 Navigate back to Vercel and set this as the value for 'NEXT*PUBLIC_SUPABASE_ANON*...'

 Supabase -> 'Settings' tab -> API
-Copy the 'API KEYS' service_role "<value>"
+Copy the 'API KEYS' service_role "value"
 Navigate back to Vercel and set this as the value for 'SUPABASE_SERVICE_ROLE_KEY'

 Select 'Deploy'